GETTING STARTED

 The Upstream Bridge is a Multisig smart contract that is monitored for USDC deposits by the Upstream bridge-service application.
 For each eligible Ethereum mainnet USDC deposit received, a 1-to-1 mint of Upstream’s Ethereum Layer-2 US Dollar stablecoin is performed for the wallet address of the sender, thereby locking Ethereum Layer-1 USDC’s while making the same amount of money available for the sender on Upstream, this is commonly called a ‘bridge’.

 It is imperative that the Ethereum mainnet senders address is the same as the Upstream app user address.
-To find the Upstream address, navigate to the Settings screen inside the app and the address is shown as 0x followed by a unique 40 character alphanumeric string per user.
+To find the Upstream address, navigate to your profile page inside the app and the address is shown as 0x followed by a unique 40 character alphanumeric string per user.

 Funding with USDC